box/box-developer-changelog/content/2022/08-24-new-cli-scripts-added.md

 * [Report inactive users][5] generates a CSV file with a list of users who have been inactive for a specific number of days.
 * [Update user zones][6] provisions users to a specific data residency zone within a Multizone Box tenant.
-* [Deprovision users][7] deprovisions users and deletes them.
+* [Deprovision users][7] removes users.

 ## Bulk commands guide

-The [bulk commands guide][8] shows you how you can perform actions for multiple items at once.
+The [bulk commands guide][8] explains how you can use a single command to perform actions involving multiple items.

 ## Developer Resources